Tween

 from / fromTo / set

-Tweens can also define a start state using from()
+Tweens can also define a start state using from() or both with fromTo().

-method changes values instantly without animation.
+The set() method changes values instantly without animation.

 animatry.from('.box', {scale: 0,opacity: 0,duration: 1});animatry.fromTo('.box', {x: 200}, {x: 0,duration: 1});animatry.set('.box', {rotate: 0});